-Archaeological archives may sometimes include sensitive, confidential or personal data which relates to identifiable individuals, but which may also provide valuable historiographical or contextual information of importance for an understanding of the context of data collection and, more broadly, for the history of Archaeology.
+Historic Environment and Archaeological archives may sometimes include sensitive, confidential or personal data which relate to identifiable individuals, but which may also provide valuable historiographical or contextual information of importance for an understanding of the context of data collection.
 The ADS wishes to preserve such data, and to make it available for research, learning and teaching.
 At the same time it recognises that this may raise issues of confidentiality and privacy covered by institutional ethics policies and possibly within the scope of the General Data Protection Regulation and the UK Data Protection Act 2018 and other legislation.
 The ADS has a policy and provides guidance on the deposition of sensitive, confidential and personal data.